 - Frixion Erasable Colored Highlighters – I use these to highlight through what we’ve completed in my lesson plans.

 - Erasable Colored Pencils

-- Disc-bound Covers (We use these with our printable curriculum.)
+- Disc-bound Covers -The kids use these with their printable curriculum.

 - Dry Erase Markers